Question for SU(5) x SU(5) string unification: Model

 \section{$\mathsf{SU(5)_{L}\times SU(5)_{R}}$ Model}

-We have seen that the canonical groups can be easily incorporated into string profile.
-The extension analysis to a non-canonical $\mathsf{SU(5)\times SU(5)}$ theory with different Ka\v{c}-Moody levels~\cite{Dienes:1995sq,Cho:1997gm,Barger:2005qy,Barger:2005gn} brings dramatically restrictive implications besides this small change from the canonical situation.
-For our purpose the weakly interacting heterotic string is a motivation for the use of crossed gauge group which could be a possible path to obtain the string group $\mathsf{E_{8}\times E_{8}}$ near to $\Lambda _{s}$.
-The gauge group $\mathsf{SU(5)_{L}\times SU(5)_{R}}$, specifically with the left-handed and right-handed components separated in each $\mathsf{SU(5)}$ invariant subgroup, should maintain the character of Georgi-Glashow in the left-handed sector but with a non-minimal modification.
-The non-SUSY $\mathsf{SU(5)\times SU(5)}$ has the following fermionic representations
+Let us extend the analysis of previous section to a non-canonical $\mathsf{SU(5)\times SU(5)}$ gauge theory changing the Ka\v{c}-Moody levels~\cite{Dienes:1995sq,Cho:1997gm,Barger:2005qy,Barger:2005gn}.
+The study of weakly interacting heterotic string is also a motivation for the use of crossed gauge group since it is possible to have a path to unification into the string gauge group $\mathsf{E_{8}\times E_{8}}$.
+On the other hand, this changes dramatically the number of particles which must be accommodate at intermediate scales.
+The gauge group $\mathsf{SU(5)_{L}\times SU(5)_{R}}$, specifically with the left-handed and right-handed sectors separated in each $\mathsf{SU(5)}$ subgroup, maintain Georgi-Glashow left-handed feature with a non-minimal modification.
+The non-SUSY $\mathsf{SU(5)_{L}\times SU(5)_{R}}$ has the following fermionic representations\footnote{The notation stands for $\sim$ (rep. of $SU(5)_L$, rep. of $SU(5)_R$).}

-where the first set of multiplets contains all left-handed components of SM and the second set contains all the right-handed SM ingredients.
-The introduction of SUSY do not introduces more fermion representations, but all the superfields should be written in the left-handed fashion as the MSSM, which could be made straight since we transfer the right-handed fields to conjugated representation in the Weyl representation instead of projections of complete Dirac multiplets~\cite{Willenbrock:2004hu}.
-The conventional fermions' colors, flavors and electric charges are naturally indicated by notation.
-Here we are denoting the SM particles by lowercase letters while the capital letters indicates the vector-like particles that are naturally introduced in the theory to fulfill the multiplets.
-These particles introduces the main change in fermion sector.
-Then, we can notice that, beyond fermionic SM sector, we have only three types of particles, which are vector-like fermions, namely, $U$, $D$ and $E$, apart from the natural right-handed neutrino, which is denoted by $\nu_R$.
+Notice that the introduction of SUSY does not introduce more fermion representations, but all the superfields should be written in the left-handed fashion, which could be made straight~\cite{Willenbrock:2004hu}.
+The conventional fermions' colors, flavors and electric charges are naturally indicated by the notation.
+Here we are denoting the SM particles, and the SM neutrino counterpart, $\nu_R$, by lowercase letters, while the capital letters indicates the three vector-like fermions, $U$, $D$ and $E$, that are naturally introduced in a left-right theory to fulfill the multiplets.

-In this theory we have freedom to choose any route among the different possible symmetry-breaking paths due to a nontrivial potential that could be introduced once the scalar sector must be determined by the unification structure.
-Thus, we can adopt many symmetry-breaking patterns to electromagnetic theory as possible.
-We show explicitly bellow two suitable samples~\cite{Cho:1993jb}
+In this GUT we have the freedom to choose some paths to the symmetry-breaking to electromagnetic theory due to a nontrivial potential that could be introduced.
+We show bellow explicitly two suitable symmetry-breaking patterns which accommodates our proposal~\cite{Cho:1993jb}